Chapter 1B - System Organization and Administration / Equal Education and Employment Opportunity

-- Be based on a preponderance of evidence standard, meaning that it is more likely than not that the policy or code has been violated.
+- Be based on a preponderance of evidence standard, meaning that it is more likely than not that the policy, procedure, or code has been violated.

-The past sexual history of the complainant and respondent shall be deemed irrelevant except as that history may directly relate to the incident being considered.
+The past sexual history of the complainant and respondent must be deemed irrelevant except as that history may directly relate to the incident being considered.

 A respondent’s use of any drug, including alcohol, judged to be related to an offense may be considered to be an exacerbating rather than mitigating circumstance.

-Subpart D. False statements prohibited.
-Minnesota State Colleges and Universities takes allegations of sexual violence very seriously and recognizes the consequences such allegations may have on a respondent as well as the complainant.
-Any individual who knowingly provides false information regarding the filing of a complaint or report of sexual violence or during the investigation of such a complaint or report may be subject to discipline or under certain circumstances, legal action.
+Colleges, universities, and the system office take allegations of sexual violence very seriously and recognizes the consequences such allegations may have on a respondent as well as the complainant.
+Any individual who knowingly provides false information regarding the filing of a complaint or report of sexual violence, or who provides false information during the investigation of such a complaint or report, may be subject to discipline or, under certain circumstances, legal action.
 Complaints of conduct that are found not to violate policy are not assumed to be false.

-Subpart E. Withdrawn complaint.
-If a complainant no longer desires to pursue a complaint through the college or university’s proceeding, the college or university reserves the right to investigate and resolve the complaint as it deems appropriate.
+If a complainant no longer desires to pursue a complaint through the college’s or university’s proceeding, the college or university reserves the right to investigate and resolve the complaint as it deems appropriate.

-Subpart F. Minnesota State Colleges and Universities discretion to pursue certain allegations.
-Minnesota State Colleges and Universities reserves discretion whether to pursue alleged violations of policy under appropriate circumstances, including, but not limited to, a determination that an effective investigation is not feasible because of the passage of time, or because the respondent is no longer a student or employee of the college or university.
+Minnesota State Colleges and Universities reserves discretion whether to pursue alleged violations of policy under appropriate circumstances, including, but not limited to, a determination that an effective investigation is not feasible because of the passage of time, or because the respondent is no longer a student or employee of the college, or university, or system office.

-Subpart H. Sanctions.
-Sanctions that may be imposed if a finding is made that sexual violence has occurred include, but are not limited to, suspension, expulsion of students or termination from employment.
-The appropriate sanction will be determined on a case-by-case basis taking into account the severity of the conduct, the student’s or employee’s previous disciplinary history, and other factors as appropriate.
+Sanctions that may be imposed if a finding is made that sexual violence has occurred include, but are not limited to, suspension, or expulsion of students, or termination from employment for employees.
+The appropriate sanction will be determined on a case-by-case basis, taking into account the severity of the conduct, the student’s or employee’s previous disciplinary history, and other factors as appropriate.

-Subpart I. Retaliation prohibited.
-Actions by a student or employee intended as retaliation, reprisal or intimidation against an individual for making a complaint or participating in any way in a report or investigation under this policy are prohibited and are subject to appropriate disciplinary action.
+Actions by a student or employee intended as retaliation, reprisal, or intimidation against an individual for making a complaint or participating in any way in a report or investigation under this policy are prohibited and are subject to appropriate disciplinary action.

 - Include in their sexual violence policy a description of educational programs that they offer to students and employees to promote the awareness of sexual violence offenses, including sexual violence prevention measures and procedures for responding to incidents.

 - Provide training on awareness of sexual violence prevention measures and procedures for responding to incidents of sexual violence.
-At a minimum, all incoming students and all new employees must be provided this training
+At a minimum, all incoming students and all new employees must be provided with this training;

-- Education shall emphasize the importance of preserving evidence for proof of a criminal offense, safe and positive options for bystander intervention, and information on risk reduction to recognize warning signs of abusive behavior and risk associated with the perpetration of sexual violence.
+- Emphasize in their educational programs the importance of preserving evidence for proof of a criminal offense, safe and positive options for bystander intervention, and information on risk reduction to recognize warning signs of abusive behavior and risk associated with the perpetration of sexual violence.

-Information on reports of incidents of sexual violence that are made to Campus Security Authorities shall be documented in accordance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act, codified at 20 United States Code section 1092 (f).
-Such information will be used to report campus crime statistics on college and university campuses as required by that Act.
+Information on reports of incidents of sexual violence that are made to Campus Security Authorities must be documented in accordance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act, codified at 20 U.S.C. § 1092 (f).
+The information will be used to report campus crime statistics on college and university campuses as required by the Clery Act.

-During and upon the completion of the complaint process, the complaint file shall be maintained in a secure location.
-Access to complaint file information shall be in accordance with the applicable collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act and other applicable law and policy.
+During and upon the completion of the complaint process, the complaint file must be maintained in a secure location.
+Access to complaint file information, including information stored electronically, must be in accordance with the applicable collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act, and other applicable law and policy.